rakeru2006/HW1/Readme.md

 **Important**: An important rule to follow when working with someone else's code is the **Scout Rule**, which recommends that you always leave the code a little cleaner than when you found it.

+   **The Boy Scout Rule can be summarized as: Leave your code better than you found it.
+Boy Scouts have a rule regarding camping, that they should leave the          campground cleaner than they found it**

 To impress clients, you should always go the extra mile and improve the codebase for long-term sustainability.
 For example, make sure that all links are functioning correctly.

 Also, rework the CSS to make it more efficient by consolidating CSS selectors and properties, organizing them to follow the semantic structure of the HTML elements, and including comments before each element or section of the page.

 Are you ready to jump in?
 Here are this week's homework requirements: